OWASP/www-chapter-austin/studygroups.md

 ### Current Study Group Topic ###

-The Austin OWASP Study Group is currently working on OSINT using the book <i>Open Source Intelligence Techniques: Resources for Searching and Analyzing Online Information</i> and other resources.
-Book is <a href="https://www.amazon.com/Open-Source-Intelligence-Techniques-Information/dp/B08RRDTFF9/ref=sr_1_3?dchild=1&keywords=OSINT&qid=1619112943&sr=8-3">available on Amazon</a>.
+The Austin OWASP Study Group is currently working on learning Kubernetes using the book <i>The Kubernetes Book</i> by Nigel Pouton.
+Book is available on <a href="https://leanpub.com/thekubernetesbook">Leanpub<a> and Amazon</a>.

 > **When:**  The study group meets weekly on Thursdays from 12:00 to 1:00 PM

 > **Where:**  Due to the current pandemic, the study group is held virtually.
-Join the specific channel within Slack AustinOWASP (see below) to obtain details.
+Either join the specific channel within Slack AustinOWASP (see below) or <a href="https://www.meetup.com/OWASP-Austin-Chapter/">OWASP Austin on Meetup</a> to obtain details.

 <!-- National Instruments, Building A, Room 217 (Directions: [GoogleMaps](https://www.google.com/maps/place/National+Instruments/@30.4077179,-97.7268262,17z/data#!3m1!4b1!4m2!3m1!1s0x865b34c37397e56b:0x765d5bc26a58ce96), [MapQuest](http://www.mapquest.com/maps?address#11500+N+Mo+Pac+Expy&city#Austin&state#TX&zipcode#78759&redirect#true) -->

 > **How to follow:** Status of meetings and discussion of topic will be communicated through the [Slack AustinOWASP](https://austinowasp.slack.com).
 Following is the specific channel for collaborating on the topic:
-<pre>#osint</pre>
+<pre>#kubernetes</pre>

 > **Additional Information:** If any questions related to the study group, please contact the Education Coordinator, Matt Pardo, matt (dot) pardo (at) owasp (dot) org.